-Two (2) years of permanent non-competitive class status in the title of Labor Crew Leader or Traffic Signal Repair Worker 2, or; three (3) years of permanent non-competitive class status in the title of Mason or Motor Equipment Operator 3.
+One (1) years of permanent non-competitive class status in the title of Labor Crew Leader or Traffic Signal Repair Worker 2, or; two (2) years of permanent non-competitive class status in the title of Mason or Motor Equipment Operator 3.

-Four (4) years of work experience, or its part time equivalent, in highway maintenance including snow and ice removal, two (2) years of which must have been in a supervisory capacity.
+Four (4) years of work experience, or its part time equivalent, in highway maintenance including snow and ice removal, one (1) year of which must have been in a supervisory capacity.